halfmanhalftaco/irixboot/README.md

 I suspect that most other hardware and OS versions released in those timeframes will also work (e.g. O2, server variants, etc.) SGI obviously kept the netboot/install process pretty consistent so I'd expect it to work on probably any MIPS-based SGI system.

-(feel free to send me a Personal IRIS or something to test it on!)
+(feel free to send me a Personal IRIS or Tezro or something to test it on!)

-Additionally, I've only thoroughly tested the Vagrant configuration on Windows 10 with VirtualBox, but it does work on Mac OS X and Linux as well as long as the network interface settings are changed appropriately.

-Some changes changes will definitely be needed to support other hypervisors, but should work with VirtualBox on other systems as long as the 'bridgenic' parameter is updated correctly.
-You can list your system's interfaces as seen by Virtualbox with `VBoxManage list bridgedifs` - the `Name` parameter is the one it expects.
+Some changes will definitely be needed to support other hypervisors, but irixboot should work with VirtualBox on other systems as long as the `bridgenic` parameter is updated correctly.

 ## Usage